History of Christianity: Ante-Nicene period (100–312)

 Christian sects, cults, and movements rose during the second and third centuries.
-Gnostic texts challenged the physical nature of Jesus, Montanism suggested that the apostles could be superseded, and Monarchianism emphasized the unity of God over the Trinity.
+Gnosticism challenged the physical nature of Jesus, Montanism suggested that the apostles could be superseded, and Monarchianism emphasized the unity of God over the Trinity.
+In the face of such diversity, unity was provided by the shared scriptures and bishops.
 The four gospels and the letters of Paul were generally regarded as authoritative, but other writings, such as the Book of Revelation and the epistles to the Hebrews, James, and 1 John, were assigned different degrees of authority.

-In the face of such diversity, unity was provided by the shared scriptures and bishops.
+The Trinity by Russian icon painter Andrei Rublev, early 15th century.

 The fluidity of the New Testament in the first century does not seem to have affected belief in the Trinity as it connected to Christology and salvation.
 Christianity's central mystery, the Trinity, defines the Holy Spirit, Father, and Son as one God in three persons.
-However, there is an evolution of thought in the Patristic writings, then the development of the canon, and later in the theological controversies of the fourth century, that shaped the concept's development and gradually created a more technical Trinitarian vocabulary.
+However, there is also an evolution of thought in the Patristic writings, then the development of the canon, and later in the theological controversies of the fourth century, that shaped the concept's development and gradually created a more technical Trinitarian vocabulary.

 One of the oldest representations of Jesus as the Good Shepherd, made around 300 AD.

 There are few remnants of early Christian art, but the oldest, dated between 200 and 400, have been found in the catacombs of Rome.
 It typically fused Graeco-Roman style and Christian symbolism: the most common image was Jesus as the good shepherd.

 Late antiquity (313 – c.
 600)

-Late Antiquity was an age of change in which Christianity became a permitted religion, then a favored one that transformed in every capacity.
 In 313, the emperor Constantine, a self-declared Christian, issued the Edict of Milan expressing tolerance for all religions.
-Thereafter, he supported Christianity by giving bishops judicial power and establishing them as legally equal to polytheistic priests.
+Constantine supported Christianity by giving bishops judicial power and establishing them as legally equal to polytheistic priests.
 He devoted personal and public funds to building churches and endowed them with funds to support their clergy.
-There were churches in the majority of Roman cities by the end of the fourth century.